-There are still some great opportunities for becoming involved in this exciting aspect of caring for the Appalachian Trail in Maine.
-For information about corridor monitoring and field training sessions, visit the MATC website at www.matc.org or contact me (Dave Field) at 862-3674, email@example.com.
+There are only six opportunities left for becoming involved in this exciting aspect of caring for the Appalachian Trail in Maine.
+For information about corridor monitoring and field training sessions, visit the MATC website at www.matc.org or contact me (Dave Field) at (207) 862-3674, email@example.com.
 You must participate in a field training session before an assignment will be made permanent.
 If you are unable to join a group session, I will make arrangements to train you on your own section.
 Note: The mileages given for each section are the distances along the boundary lines on each side of the corridor that a corridor monitor would need to walk to cover that section.
 For assignments on State-owned land, there are no surveyed boundary lines and monitoring is generally done by walking along the A.T. and observing the surroundings.

 Open Corridor Monitoring Assignments